WFU-HPC/deac-docs/source/cluster-sla.rst

 Storage quotas are utilized on DEAC Cluster research storage paths to prevent unexpected and accidental growth of filesystems.
 The following quotas are defined, configured, and implemented by the HPC Team:

-* Reynolda Campus researchers and departments are provided quotas for research paths starting at 1TB.
+* Reynolda Campus researchers and departments are provided quotas for research paths starting at 10TB per active research group.

-    * These quotas can be increased after an explicit request for additional space is made, and the need identified by the HPC Team.
+	* These quotas can be increased only with a departmental agreement to share active research group storage internally, or with a research group contribution for additional storage.

-* Expansion of data quotas are allowed at no cost up to the following limits:
+* Storage quotas are allowed at no cost up to the following limits:
-    * 2TB per researcher.
-Any individual in a department conducting research independently, or a relatively small research groups where the vast majority of all research data is associated with one individual.
-    * 10TB per research groups.
-A group of three or more researchers conducting research under an individual research advisor.
+	* 10TB per active research group.
-    * 20TB per department; All individual researchers and research groups who fall under the same department.
+	* All active research groups within the same department can choose to share their respective quotas for a singular large quote (example: 7 active groups equals 70TB department quota).

 ..
 Important::